dutchconnectomelab/pcs-toolbox/README.md

 - **3D Matrix (N_regions × N_regions × N_subjects):**
   If `cnn` is a 3D matrix, PCS is calculated for each subject represented in the third dimension; computed individually for each subject's connectivity data.

 This allows for flexibility in handling both single-subject and multi-subject connectivity data.
 It is crucial to ensure that the atlas used to generate the input connectivity matrix matches the atlas specified in the function parameters for accurate PCS calculation.
-Supported matrix file formats include `.mat`, `.csv`, and `.npy` files.

 ### Usage in R, MATLAB, and Python